sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-2/index.md

 ```

 For now, the most important thing is that we simply **acknowledge** these settings.
-HTTP/2 requires that when you receive a SETTINGS frame, you must send back a SETTINGS frame with the `ACK` flag set (bit `0x1`).
+HTTP/2 requires that when you receive a SETTINGS frame, the client must send back a SETTINGS frame with the `ACK` flag set (bit `0x1`).
 If you don't, the server will eventually assume the client is unresponsive and close the connection.

 ### Putting it into Practice